aartaka/guile-lmdb/README.md

 `call-with-env-and-txn`, `call-with-cursor`,
-`call-with-wrapped-cursor`, and `for-cursor` are procedures optimizing the typical workflows: managing the environment+transaction; managing the cursor; managing both; and going through cursor values respectively.
+`call-with-wrapped-cursor`, and `for-cursor` are procedures optimizing the typical workflows: managing the environment+transaction; managing the cursor; managing both environment and cursor; and going through cursor values respectively.
 Other parts are visibly clunkier and closer to the LMDB-provided APIs.

 ## Compatibility with LMDB conventions